pat31477/Password-Generator/README.md

 ### Installing

-You can copy the raw code to install or use GitHub's guidelines to clone the repository.
+You can copy the raw code to install or feel free to clone the repository.

 ### Summary
-* HTML and CSS and Javascript documents create a random password generator.
+* HTML, CSS, and Javascript documents create a random password generator.
+* This project uses Javascript to make dynamic changes to an HMTL document.
 * Images provided display functionality of the application.
-* This project uses Javascript to make dynamic changes to an HMTL document.

 ### This project has the following features:
 * A window alert